“Ordinary riches can be stolen, real riches cannot. In your soul are infinitely precious things that cannot be taken away from you.” —Oscar Wilde

 8. Don’t compromise your integrity or your values.

 9. What you are feeling is valid.
 Trust what you feel.
 Even if no one else understands why you are either uncomfortable, hopeful, happy or cautious, if you feel this way, respect it and try to understand why you feel this way.
-Don’t allow others’ discredit of how you feel make you believe that what you’re feeling isn’t important.
-You are feeling this way for a reason, take the time to figure it out.
+Don’t allow others’ discredit of how you feel make you believe that what you are feeling isn’t important.
+You are feeling this way for a reason.
+Take the time to figure it out.